CQCL/cryptomite/README.md

 `cryptomite` is a modular, extensible high-level Python library for randomness extractions, created by Quantinuum's Quantum Cryptography team.
-At a high level, the library offers state-of-the-art randomness extractors that are easy to use, optimized and numerically precise providing a trade-off of features that suits numerous practical use cases today.
+At a high level, the library offers state-of-the-art randomness extractors that are easy to use, optimized and numerically precise providing a trade-off of features that suits numerous practical use cases.

+The library is available for non-commercial use only, see the license for details.

 The performance critical parts of the library (e.g. NTT) are implemented in C++, but the rest of the library (e.g. parameter estimation) is implemented in Python for accessibility and ease of installation.